 Reaching the top of Breakneck Ridge:

 The last, 4th peak of this mountain has you going through some very shady looking climb.
+It’s steepness reminded me of the rope climbing area in Coyote Gulch which is very similar, but even higher to be honest.

 The rocks are very smooth and I was surprised at how well my hiking shoes stood against this, especially with some ice on the trail.